Megaphone Chart Pattern Success Rate – Case Study

 6. Volume: Volume can play an important role in confirming the Megaphone pattern.
 As the pattern develops, the volume will increase as traders become more active in response to the volatility.

 Another chart pattern employed in technical analysis is the megaphone pattern.
-Again, the wide formation hints at the risen risk that accompanies change.
+Again, the wide formation hints at the increased risk associated with change.

-How megaphone patterns form earns it a name, ‘broadening formation.’
-Stock does migrate without a definite direction due to high volatility.
-Thus forming megaphone patterns.
-Higher gets high, and lower gets low simultaneously as a result.
+How megaphone patterns form earns them a name: ‘broadening formation.’
+Due to high volatility, stocks migrate without a definite direction, thus forming megaphone patterns.
+As a result, higher gets high, and lower gets low simultaneously.

-Nevertheless, using a megaphone pattern, one can get both lower lows and higher highs.
+Nevertheless, using a megaphone pattern can produce both lower lows and higher highs.
 As a result, there is no direction.
 Therefore, an essential aspect of this pattern is trend lines.

 Example: Bullish megaphone chart pattern on a Weekly timeframe